 Wow, that’s an amazing story!
 I remember you mentioning the lab, but not the other stuff.
-So, was LucidEsc vegan-friendly from the start?
+Was LucidEsc vegan-friendly from the start?
 And what was the inspiration behind making vegan products?

 No, it actually wasn’t vegan from the start.

-Ultimately, it was seeing the suffering of animals which made me change.
+Ultimately, it was seeing the suffering of animals which made me change the products.

 Also, it’s really hard to find good vegan supplements in the market, most are vegetarian at best.